Citi Benefits Handbook

 - Legally adopted children;

-- Stepchildren; and
+- Stepchildren; or

 You can also cover your domestic partner's disabled adult child when you begin employment with Citi and you enroll him or her when you are first eligible to do so.
 You must have a letter from the Social Security Administration declaring your domestic partner's child as disabled; if you do not have such a letter, your Citi health plan will evaluate the child before adding him or her to your benefits.